adriengentil/cloudkit-aap-global-config/README.md

 ## Bootstrap playbook

-The boostrap playbook is packaged as a container imag, and it is meant to be run from the kubernetes job, it has 2 main goals:
+The boostrap playbook is packaged as a container image, and it is meant to be run from a kubernetes job, it has 2 main goals:

 - Register AAP against Red Hat
 - Create the minimal configuration requird to run the global playbook: